smjklake/glancr/README.md

 # glancr
-A Markdown documentation viewer written in Go and Vue.
+A Markdown documentation viewer written in Go and React.